What is a pinched nerve?

 • Pain radiating outward from the injured area

-• Worsened pain with some movements, such as turning the head, or extending or straining the neck
+• Worsened pain with some movements, such as turning your head

 Diagnosing pinched nerves